-'Buy now, pay later' plans: great way to shop, or a trap?
+'Buy now, pay later' plans: Great way to shop, or a trap?

 - Missed payments

-The survey found that more than 50 percent of users experienced overspending or missed installments.
+The survey found that more than 50% of users experienced overspending or missed installments.

 "If you pay really late or not at all," he said, "you could be turned over to collections and that could ding your credit"